Spending Christmas Eve Around Europe

 Scandinavia

-• Santa Lucia in Sweden: 13th December marks the annual celebration of lights when Swedes walk around with candles and enjoy saffron buns in the Christmas spirit.
+• Santa Lucia in Sweden: 13th December marks the annual celebration of lights, when Swedes walk around with candles and enjoy saffron buns in the spirit of Christmas.

 • Julbord in Denmark and Norway: During the festive period, family and friends share the traditional Christmas meal, which includes herring, pork, and rice pudding.